 Welcome to the FamiStudio documentation.
-Please use the User Guide menu above to navigate the the various sections of the documentation or use the Search button to search for a specific topic.
+Please use the User Guide menu above to navigate the the various sections or use the Table of Contents below.
+Also, you can use the Search button to search for a specific topic.

 The quickest way of getting started with FamiStudio is simply to follow this tutorial video step by step.
 It will walk you through the creation a simple song, from beginning to end.

 Depending on how you download FamiStudio, you might get scary warnings the first time you try to install or run it.

 On Windows, if you get an error trying to start the application, but sure to install these 2 requirements:

 - You will need the Visual Studio 2015 runtime (x86 version)

 You also may need (especially on Windows 7) to install this rather old and cluncky DirectX package

 - It is going to ask you to extra the files to somewhere, extract to a temporary folder

 - Run DXSETUP.exe inside that temporary folder to really install.